 Our Mission

-Building on the unique culture and values that are foundational to minority-serving institutions (MSIs) and emerging research institutions (ERIs), we partner to:
+Building on the unique institutional assets and values that are foundational to MSIs and ERIs, we partner to:

-• Inspire institutional cultures that value and promote research, and integrate it into the learning enterprise,
+- Inspire institutional cultures that prioritize and promote research that's integrated into the learning enterprise,

 Program History